knative-extensions/async-component/README.md

 ## Create your demo application

 1. This can be any simple hello world application.
-There is a sample application that sleeps for 10 seconds in the `test/app` folder.
+There is a sample application that sleeps for 10 seconds in the [`test/app`](test/app) folder.
 To deploy, use the `kubectl apply` command:
     ```
     kubectl apply -f test/app/service.yml
     ```

-1. Note that your application has an annotation setting the ingress.class as asynchronous.
+1. Note that your application has an annotation setting the `ingress.class` as `async.ingress.networking.knative.dev`.
 This enables just this application to respond to the `Prefer: respond-async` header.
     ```
     networking.knative.dev/ingress.class: async.ingress.networking.knative.dev
     ```